WGAE Inclusion and Equity Initiatives

 Legislation: TV Diversity Bill

-Governor Cuomo signed the bill at year-end, but insisted that – before the tax credit would become effective – the state would have to conduct a “disparity study” to demonstrate that the representation of women and people of color writing and directing television in the state was lower than the representation of people available to do the work.
-Unfortunately, the pandemic’s effect on the 2020 state budget meant there was no funding for the study—but in 2021, Guild members and our labor allies (including the Directors Guild of America) mobilized, and, with our legislative champions Senator Robert Jackson and Assemblymember Latrice Walker, we secured the funding for the disparity study in New York State’s 2021 budget.
+The bill passed again in 2019, and Governor Cuomo signed the bill at year-end.
+However, he insisted that – before the tax credit would become effective – the state would have to conduct a “disparity study” to demonstrate that the representation of women and people of color writing and directing television in the state was lower than the representation of people available to do the work.
+Unfortunately, the pandemic’s effect on the 2020 state budget meant there was no funding for the study.
+In 2021, Guild members and our labor allies mobilized alongside our legislative champions Senator Robert Jackson and Assemblymember Latrice Walker.
+Thanks to these combined efforts, we secured the funding for the study in the state’s 2021 budget.

-Employees at digital news sites who have unionized with the Guild have done so for a number of reasons, but diversity is an issue that workers across all sites seek to address.
-Crucially, union contracts address a broad range of issues, such as pay equity and parental leave policies, as well as workplace “culture” issues (like diversity).
+Employees at online media sites who have unionized with the Guild have done so for a number of reasons.
+But one issue that workers across each site seek to address is diversity.
+Crucially, union contracts address a broad range of issues, such as pay equity and parental leave policies, as well as workplace “culture” issues (like equity & inclusion).
 Many unionized sites have active initiatives around diversity and have also used their contracts to establish workplace diversity committees.

-Broadcast news staff have been a part of the Writers Guild since the union’s inception in 1954.
-And while the makeup of broadcast newsrooms is undoubtedly more diverse than it was almost 70 years ago, there is always room to grow—and union contracts have a crucial role in that growth.
+Broadcast/cable/streaming news news staff have been a part of the Writers Guild since the union’s inception in 1954.
+While the makeup of broadcast newsrooms is undoubtedly more diverse than it was almost 70 years ago, there is always room to grow.
+And union contracts have a crucial role in that growth.

-The Guild’s broadcast contracts all include explicit diversity/nondiscrimination provisions of some kind, and many also establish workplace diversity committees.
-In addition to those terms, broadcast contracts address many other financial and workplace-related issues—such as parental leave, pay minimums, just cause, or skills training—that play a part in building (and protecting) an inclusive and equitable workplace.
+The Guild’s broadcast/cable/streaming news contracts all include explicit diversity/nondiscrimination provisions of some kind, and many also establish workplace diversity committees.
+In addition to those terms, broadcast contracts address many other financial and workplace-related issues—such as parental leave, pay minimums, just cause & skills training—that play a part in building (and protecting) an inclusive and equitable workplace.

-The Nonfiction organizing campaign is dedicated to empower Women of Color—and BIPOC people across all gender identities—to improve their own work lives in nonfiction television.
-To that end, the Women of Color Caucus and its members are dedicated to leading non-fiction campaigns within the Guild and fighting for pay equity and representation of BIPOC women and creatives of color working in film, television, and digital video.
+The Nonfiction organizing campaign is dedicated to empowering Women of Color—and BIPOC people across all gender identities—to improve their work lives.
+The Women of Color Caucus leads the charge for nonfiction organizing, fighting for pay equity, and improving representation.

-The Caucus is committed to ensuring creators of color receive equal and appropriate compensation for their work, including fair wages and salaries, standard of living benefits such as PTO, sick days, and health/life insurance as a human right.
+The Caucus is committed to ensuring creators of color receive equal and appropriate compensation for their work.
+This includes fair wages and salaries, standard of living benefits such as PTO, and health/life insurance as a human right.

-In pursuit of this parity and representation, the Caucus also organizes workshops and trainings, provides resources and materials to support creatives and organizations in the industry, and supports industry leadership in organizing campaigns.
+In pursuit of these goals, the Caucus also organizes workshops and trainings, provides resources and materials to support creatives and organizations in the industry, and supports industry leadership in organizing campaigns.

 In addition to the Guild’s programs and the provisions in Guild-negotiated contracts, we also encourage the use of these resources.